“Trust me, I’ve wanted to punch you in the face a time or five.”

 Of course, while Sal was busy perfecting her game, Reiner Kulti rose as an international superstar and became a world renown celebrity.
 He married when Sal was seventeen and in anger, she tore down all his posters from her walls.
 Then Kulti got divorced (but the damage was already done for the passionate teenager in love/hate with him), won more world cups and player of tournaments, allegedly got injured and retired.
 All in the course of 20 years.

-The story starts however, with an announcement of a new assistant coach for a twenty seven year old Sal’s WPL team- the Pipers.
+The story starts however, with an announcement of a new assistant coach for a twenty seven year old Sal’s WPL soccer team- the Pipers.
 In a fun twist of fate, the new coach is none other than Reiner Kulti.
 But, and that was a big juicy but, Kulti is nothing like Sal and everyone knows and expects him to be.
 He is silent, distant and uninterested.
 Long past her childhood crush, the most aggravating thing for Sal now is, he does not even want to play football with any of them.

 Thus starts ACT 2 of Sal and Kulti’s story (Kulti of course has no idea of Sal’s obsessive ACT 1).